Jungerman ladders and index 2 constructions for genus embeddings of dense regular graphs: A genus embedding of

-As mentioned earlier, Jungerman and Ringel~\cite{JungermanRingel-Octa} found orientable cascades for all the regular cases of the genus of $O_n$, including the case $n = 18$.
-Remarkably, their current graph, depicted in Figure~\ref{fig-current-k18}, can be augmented with two handles that allow us to add the nine missing edges.
+As mentioned earlier, Jungerman and Ringel~\cite{JungermanRingel-Octa} found triangular embeddings for some of the octahedral graphs, including the one on $18$ vertices.
+Remarkably, their orientable cascade for that case, depicted in Figure~\ref{fig-current-k18}, can be augmented with two handles that allow us to add the nine missing edges.
 The log of the current graph is of the form

 so there are faces of the form $[0, 6, 12]$ and $[3, 15, 9]$.
 Merging these faces with a handle and performing some edge flips adds six of the missing edges, as in Figure~\ref{fig-current-k18-add}.
 The same handle operation allows us to add the remaining missing edges $(2, 11), (5, 14), (8, 17)$, except after incrementing all the values in the diagram by $2$ and omitting the edge flips.